t-ericngo/t-ericngo.github.io/_pages/about.md

 Welcome!
 I am a PhD candidate in the Department of Political Science at the University of Iowa.

-Substantively, my primary research interests lie at the nexus of international relations, foreign policy, comparative politics, and computational social science (CSS).
+My primary research interests lie at the nexus of international relations, foreign policy, comparative politics, and computational social science (CSS).
 In my ongoing dissertation project, I explore how networks of political elites influence constraints on the top leader, thereby shaping policy and political outcomes such as international conflict, repression, and elite in-fighting.
 To do this, I construct an original database of elite networks across countries and years, employing fine-tuned large language models (LLMs) to extract information about elites' biographies and relationships.

 More broadly, I am interested in te interplay between domestic and international elements and their implications to state behavior.
 In my other work, I examine how domestic factors such as ethnic inequality and political institutions influence states' external conflict behavior.
 I am also examining how political turnovers and domestic institutions shape the foreign aid competition between superpowers, namely the US and China.